-Pages 2 is the word processing and page layout application included in iWork 06.
+Pages '08 is the word processing and page layout application included in iWork '08.
 Pages includes many professionally designed templates that allow you to quickly create a document by replacing placeholder text and images with your own.
 Pages integrates well with other iLife and iWork applications.
 You can use the Media Browser to add images from iPhoto, music from iTunes and Garageband, and movies from iMovie.
-With Pages 2, you can use formulas in tables to perform calculations, add 3D charts and graphs to bring your information to life, or add Address Book information to reuse documents with multiple contacts.
-Pages 2 also includes powerful image editing and drawing features.
-When you're finished, you can export your Pages document into a variety of formats including HTML, PDF,
+Pages also includes powerful image editing and drawing features, as well as the ability to create visually appealing data tables and 2D and 3D charts.
+When you're finished editing, you can export your Pages document into a variety of formats including HTML, PDF, and Microsoft Word.